 Life Estates, Trusts, and LLCs

 If you hold a life estate in the property, only the person with the life estate is the owner for SCHE eligibility purposes.
-The owner with the life estate must complete the application using their income.
+The owner with the life estate must complete the application.
 Eligibility will be based on their income and if they meet all eligibility requirements.
 You must submit proof of income and a copy of the life estate with the application.

-If within the body of the most recent deed says, "Retained life estate," the person retaining the life estate can apply and receive the exemption if they meet the eligibility requirements.
+If the most recent deed says "Retained life estate," the person retaining the life estate can apply and receive the exemption if they meet the eligibility requirements.